Deven876/Face-Emotion-Recognition/README.md

 # 3. Conclusions
 1. We trained the neural network and we achieved the highest validation accuracy of 61%.
 2. Pre Trained Model gave good accuracy for emotion around 80%.
 Can not say the same for other features.(As you can see, the image we used shows scared emotion where as emotion predicted was surprise. .
-Out of 5, 4 results were good (emotion wise) only 1 got misclassified)
+Out of 5, 4 results were good (emotion wise) only 1 got misclassified.
 3. Our Model can succesfully detect face and predict emotion on live video feed as well as on an image.